 What if My Replacement Windshield Leaks at the Seams?

 One concern many people have about having a full windshield replacement is whether or not the new glass will leak at the seams.
 Most glass replacements go off without a hitch.
-However, as with any car repairs, there is a chance things won't go smoothly.
+However, as with any car repairs, there are chances things won't go smoothly.

 A way to protect yourself against faulty work is to get a guarantee on the glass ahead of time.
 Lots of glass companies guarantee their work.
 Most insurance companies guarantee the work of their preferred glass company as well.
 Ask your insurance agent or ask the representative fielding your insurance claim who the preferred auto glass company is for your insurance carrier.
 Any problems with your glass replacement should be taken up with the glass company and not your insurance company unless you’re unable to resolve the issue on your own.

 Windshield Replacement Tips

 Primer treats the surface of the vehicle prepping it for new glass installation.
 Primer is an extra expense for glass companies, and some may cut corners by skipping this step.